ramonzx6/http-script-json/README.md

 ## Output

-As output, you're gonna receive all the infos about the protocol used for eache URL in the terminal.
-These infos about the URL received by cURL will be saved in two different files, "http1_results.txt" for the URLs that support HTTP/1 and "http2_results.txt" for the URLs that support HTTP/2, both are going to be in the folder "results"
+As output, you're gonna receive all the infos about the protocol used for each URL in the terminal.
+These infos about the URL received by cURL will be saved in two different files, "http1_results.txt" for the URLs that support HTTP/1 and "http2_results.txt" for the URLs that support HTTP/2, both are going to be in the folder "results".
+The HTTP/2 are the URLs that must be investigated.

-## Tip

-If you just want to check a single URL, I recommend you to use my other script that you put the URL in the command, without JSON file and stuff.

-You can check it <a href="https://github.com/ramonzx6/http-script">here!</a>